 Multimodal AI refers to an artificial intelligent system that uses multiple types of data (including text, images, video and audio) to generate content, form insights and make predictions.

 Multimodal AI is finding its way into several industries, ranging from healthcare to robotics.
-And tech giants like Google, OpenAI, Anthropic and Meta are coming out with their own multimodal models.
+Since Google released Gemini and signaled the era of multimodal AI, other tech giants like OpenAI, Anthropic and Meta have come out with their own multimodal models.

 What Is Multimodal AI?